Silveryu/gng.r/README.md

 gng$getConstructionRecall(-1)
 ```

-Usage is much the same as the original GNG but several performance indicators and QoL changes were added:
+Usage is much the same as the original GNG but several performance indicators and QoL changes were added
 ```R
 # Get Average Path Length of the HNSW Algorithm
 gng$getHNSWAvgPathLength(gng$getNumberNodes())